1. Consider your needs

 Consider functionality too; do you want a machine that allows you to refresh items or run fast washes in 20 minutes or so?
 Do you need programmes to gently wash and dry ultra delicates and fine woollens?
 Water- or energy-saving functionality?
 Auto-dosing functionality so the washer automatically chooses the right setting?
 A programme for heavily-soiled sports gear?
 You’ll find all of this functionality and more in today’s models.

 The latest appliances can save you both time and money thanks to their energy efficient programs and short cycle times.

 Dryers have come a long way too – no longer the energy guzzlers they once were, you can now find models with up to a 10-star energy rating.
 Heat-pump dryers are the most energy-efficient and gentlest on clothes.
 They cost more to buy than condenser or traditional vented dryers, but you’ll reap the savings in running costs.

 Well-considered storage keeps all your laundry essentials neatly organised and your benchtops clear.
 At the planning stage, assess exactly what you need to store and design wall- and floor-mounted cupboards and shelves to suit.
 Include tall cupboards for any bulky items, such as the vacuum cleaner and broom.
 And make the most of your vertical space by taking cupboards as high as possible.

 Storage is key.
-Wall mounted and under bench cupboards at the Carlisle Canterbury provide space for everything to be packed away for a neat and tidy space.
+Wall mounted and under bench cupboards in the Canterbury provide space for everything to be packed away for a neat and tidy space.

 Having a mix of open and closed storage allows you to keep cleaning products hidden away and more attractive items, such as baskets and folded towels, on display.